hchiam/please/README.md

 # Ideas for Development:

 (See the Issues list.
-Click the "Issues" tab above.)
+Click the "Issues" tab above or go to https://github.com/hchiam/please/issues)